Preparing for a PhD Defense

-After all committee members have provided their approval, your thesis will be reviewed by your faculty director/department chair, the AS&E dean of dean of graduate studies, and the office of the University dean of graduate studies.
+After all committee members have provided their approval, your thesis will be reviewed by your faculty director/department chair, the AS&E dean of graduate education and postdoctoral affairs, and the office of the University dean of graduate studies.
 When all of these officials have approved your committee and dissertation for defense, your dissertation is considered registered.
 You will be able to track these approvals in your online record and will receive a confirmation email when approvals are complete.

-The Graduate Studies Office and the AS&E dean of graduate studies, as well as the University Graduate Studies Office, may make corrections to the PDF of your dissertation.
+The GEPA Office and the AS&E dean of graduate education and postdoctoral affairs, as well as the University Graduate Studies Office, may make corrections to the PDF of your dissertation.
 This annotated copy of your dissertation, along with the original version, will be stored in the PhD completion website.
 You are not allow to distribute updated versions of your dissertation prior to the defense, but be sure to incorporate any corrections before uploading your final dissertation to ProQuest®.

 After the defense, if the committee has required major revisions to be approved by one or more of its members, it is your responsibility to provide them with the corrected final version for their approval.
 They will be asked to submit written confirmation of that approval to the University Graduate Studies Office.
 Failure to do so could delay conferral of your degree.